Extras cover in private health insurance

 You may also receive coverage for:

-Top extras cover offers the most extensive range of healthcare services, making it the most expensive option when looking for cover.
-With the highest limits and the largest rebate percentages, however, these comprehensive policies help cover a wide array of treatments, ultimately reducing your out-of-pocket expenses.
+Top extras cover offers the most extensive range of healthcare services, making it generally the most expensive option when looking for cover.
+With the highest limits and largest rebate percentages, these comprehensive policies help cover a wide array of treatments, ultimately reducing your out-of-pocket expenses.
 A top-tier policy typically includes, but is not limited to, coverage for:

 • General dental